Climate change is a human rights issue. It will be a matter of life and death for

 psychological, medical, political, economic implications?

+from the present and estimates may be psychologically biased.
 Order-of-magnitude estimates can be made by comparing literature from

 diverse relevant disciplines.
 The carbon budget for 2°C AGW